Animation chaining

 • reference: The name of the referenced animation to trigger.

-Trigger a sequence of animations across multiple elements.
+Trigger a sequence of animations across multiple elements on a property level.

 • The first button animates horizontally (translateX).